-If you’re in your forties or fifties—part of what’s more popularly known as Generation X, or Gen X for short—then you probably feel pretty confident about your oral health.
-After all, you’ve been brushing and flossing for literal decades, and dental treatments like dentures still feel far off in the future.
-What could you possibly need to worry about?
+Many patients born between 1965 and 1980—part of what’s more popularly known as Generation X tend to feel pretty confident about their oral health.
+After all, you’ve been brushing and flossing for literal decades, and certain dental treatments from our Grand Rapids dentists like dentures still feel far off in the future.

-But even middle-aged adults still have a thing or two to learn about oral hygiene.
-As we age and change, so do our teeth and gums.
+However, even middle-aged adults still have a thing or two to learn about oral hygiene.
+As we grow older and change, so do our teeth and gums.
 Each stage of life presents new challenges to maintaining a healthy smile.

 Even if you’ve been practicing good oral hygiene habits for decades, your age puts you at an increased risk for certain health issues.
 For Gen Xers, you’ll need to keep an eye out for symptoms of two major oral health problems: periodontal disease and obstructive sleep apnea.

-Gingivitis, which is the earliest sign of gum disease, can be treated and fully cured, reversing any negative effects to your oral health.
-However, once gum disease progresses past gingivitis, it can no longer be completely eradicated.
+Gingivitis, which is the earliest sign of gum disease, can be treated and fully cured with both at-home care and regular teeth cleanings, thus reversing any negative effects to your oral health.
+However, once gum disease progresses past gingivitis and becomes periodontitis, it can no longer be completely eradicated.
 It can only be treated and managed, preventing it from getting any worse.

 Sleep apnea is dangerous because it deprives your body of oxygen while you are sleeping.
-According to the National Sleep Foundation, there are a number of factors that increase your risk for sleep apnea.
-Being age 40 or older is one of them.
+According to the National Sleep Foundation, there are several factors that increase your risk for sleep apnea.
+Being 40 or older is one of them.

-If you believe you may be suffering from sleep apnea, or if you’ve witnessed your partner struggle to breathe during the night, schedule an appointment with our family dentists.
+If you believe you may be suffering from sleep apnea, or if you’ve witnessed your partner struggle to breathe during the night, schedule an appointment with our Grand Rapids dental office.
 We can create a custom sleep apnea mouth guard for you that will prevent your airway from being obstructed, allowing you to sleep peacefully.